Warsaw, Poland

 When we asked people living in Warsaw what life is like and how people spend their time, they said:

 "Living in Warsaw as an expat or digital nomad can be an exciting and rewarding experience.
 The city is full of vibrant culture, history, and art, and offers a wide range of activities and attractions to explore.
 The cost of living is relatively low compared to other European cities, making it an attractive destination for those looking to stretch their budget.
 The city is also well-connected, with excellent public transportation and a growing number of coworking spaces and cafes catering to digital nomads.
-The people of Warsaw are friendly and welcoming, and the city is a great place to make new friends and connections," said one expat in Warsaw.
+The people of Warsaw are friendly and welcoming, and the city is a great place to make new friends and connections," wrote a member in Warsaw.

 What do expats in Warsaw appreciate most about the local culture?

 "Expats in Warsaw appreciate the city's vibrant cultural life, with its many museums, galleries, theatres, and music venues.
 They also enjoy the city's rich history, with its many historical sites and monuments.
 Additionally, expats appreciate the city's diverse cuisine, with its many traditional Polish dishes as well as international restaurants.
-Finally, expats enjoy the city's friendly and welcoming people, who are always willing to help out newcomers," said one expat in Warsaw.
+Finally, expats enjoy the city's friendly and welcoming people, who are always willing to help out newcomers," wrote one member in Warsaw.

 What do expats find most challenging?